Armenian Evangelical Church of New York: History

 Rev. H.H.
 Khazoyan was the first pastor of the church.
 Services were initially conducted at the Adams-Parkhurst Presbyterian Church on East 30th Street.

 The congregation grew as Armenians escaping persecution in the Ottoman Empire—including the Armenian genocide—moved to New York City and formed "Little Armenia" on the east side of Manhattan.
 A donation from the Telfeyan family enabled the church to obtain its own location for services, and a building on East 34th Street formerly occupied a branch of the 19th Ward Bank was purchased in 1921.
 With alterations, the cost of the building was about $110,000.
 The new church was dedicated on Christmas Sunday in 1923.

 Rev. Antranig Bedikian served the church for nearly 40 years (1915–1953).

 In 1985, the church sold its air rights to an adjacent development, the proceeds of which were used to create an endowment and allow for a renovation.
 The renovation work was completed in 1988.

+In 2025, the Historic Districts Council, in partnership with the Rose Hill/Kips Bay Coalition, requested the New York City Landmarks Preservation Commission evaluate the building for potential designation as an individual landmark.